Fumon/opencti-docs/docs/deployment/installation.md

 ### Introduction

-OpenCTI can be deployed using the *docker-compose* command.
+OpenCTI can be deployed using the *docker compose* command.

 ### Pre-requisites